 Action Worksheet

 Name of Jurisdiction: Salem

 Risk / Vulnerability

 Problem being Mitigated: Need to improve warning and communications systems throughout the

 county.

 Hazard(s) Addressed: All Hazards

 Action or Project

 Action/Project Number: 1.3

 Name of Action or Project: Actively seek funding to assist cities in obtaining early warning systems and improved communication systems and updating existing warning systems.

 Action or Project Description: Provide information to local governments and citizens on the existing warning systems in place in Dent County and encourage better utilization of those systems.
 In addition, actively search for funding to improve both warning systems and communications throughout the county.

 Applicable Goal Statement: Reduce risks and vulnerabilities of people in hazard-prone areas through current technology, better planning, and hazard mitigation activities.

 Estimated Cost: Unknown

 Benefits: Losses avoided by implementing this action include injuries and/or casualties, property damages, loss-of-function/displacement impacts, and emergency management costs/community costs.

 Plan for Implementation

 Responsible EMD

 Organization/Department:

 Action/Project Priority: 22 - High Priority

 Timeline for Completion: On-going.

 Potential Fund Sources: Grants, local general revenue funds, and private donations of cash,

 goods, or services.

-Local Planning Mechanisms LEOP, Hazard Mitigation Plan
+Local Planning Mechanisms to be Used in LEOP, Hazard Mitigation Plan

-to be Used in

-Implementation, if any: D. D. A
+Implementation, if any:

-A 4: Gt 4 Progress Report
+Progress Report

-Action Status Not Started
+Action Status New

 Report of Progress N/A

+report of Fredericas A 1/A A